Things to do in Amsterdam City Centre

 Gaze upwards

-There is so much outstanding architecture in Centrum, the oldest part of Amsterdam, the main challenge is not bumping into people as you’re walking around and gawping up at things.
-Take your time to appreciate all the beautiful hidden details from elegant canal house façades with gable stones to quirky statues, monuments, and narrow steegjes (passages).
-The city’s cherished secret gardens - sometimes hidden behind the doors of unique museums - offer a welcome retreat from a day of sightseeing.
+As one of the world's most beautiful cities, there's no shortage of show-stopping architecture in the city centre, the oldest part of Amsterdam.
+Take in all the beauty at your own pace, from elegant canal house façades with gable stones to quirky statues, monuments, and narrow steegjes (passages).
+Check out our selection of walking routes around the city centre for more context and history.
+The city’s cherished secret gardens - sometimes hidden behind the doors of unique museums - offer a welcome green retreat from a day of sightseeing.

 Sample age-old jenever recipes

-Centrum’s cobbled streets conceal some charming proeflokaals (tasting rooms), many of which have been in existence for centuries.
+The city centre's cobbled streets conceal some charming proeflokalen (tasting rooms), many of which have existed for centuries.
 Wynand Fockink retains its 17th-century character and product assortment, offering punters the opportunity to sample a variety of jenever (Dutch gin), draft beers and fruit brandies.
 Impress the bartender by maintaining the tradition of bowing before taking your first slurp.
-Likewise, De Admiraal is a tasting room for the Van Wees Distillery which continues to make delicious house-made liqueurs and spirits - the perfect aperitif before tucking into the menu of traditional dishes.
-Have a read of this list of Dutch cuisine to try in Amsterdam to find out what you're getting yourself in for.
+Likewise, Proeflokaal A. Van Wees is a tasting room for the Van Wees Distillery, which continues to make delicious house-made liqueurs and spirits - the perfect aperitif before tucking into the menu of traditional dishes.
+Here are our best spots to slurp jenever in the city centre.

 Explore on foot

-Amsterdam Centrum is an extremely walkable area, with much to explore crammed into a compact area.
-Those endless canal rings can sometimes feel a bit disorientating, so why not plan your route using a self-guided itinerary?
-These themed walking tours have been put together by the city’s best guides, encompassing fascinating topics like the LGBTQ history of Amsterdam, maritime trade and sustainability or the romantic stories hiding behind some of the city’s most iconic buildings.
-All routes include some great suggestions for coffee and cake pitstops too.
+Voted one of the world's most walkable cities, Amsterdam's city centre naturally lends itself to exploration on foot, with so much to discover packed into a compact area.
+Those endless canal rings can sometimes feel disorientating, so why not plan your route using a self-guided itinerary?
+These themed walking tours have been put together by the city’s best guides, encompassing fascinating topics like the LGBTQI+ history of Amsterdam, maritime trade and sustainability or the romantic stories hiding behind some of the city’s most iconic buildings.
+All routes include great suggestions for coffee and cake pitstops, too.

 Hop on a canal cruise

-Whether you’re a first-time or frequent visitor, Amsterdam’s UNESCO-listed canal belt is all the more magical when viewed from the water.
+Whether you’re a first-timer or a frequent visitor, Amsterdam’s UNESCO-listed canal belt is all the more magical when viewed from the water.
 Glide past the city’s historic offerings on one of the famous canal cruises, witnessing 16th-century churches and iconic drawbridges like the Magere Brug (Skinny Bridge) from a new angle.
-With so much to see and so many cruise companies on offer, we’ve assembled an entire page dedicated to canal cruising with some hints and tips for what to book to suit your travel plans.
+Here's a selection of the various tours on offer with multiple options to suit your travel plans.

 Chill at the Marineterrein

-This up and coming former-docklands area east of Centraal Station is teeming with hotspots to explore.
-Pension Homeland encompasses a hotel, restaurant and brewery with a large waterfront deck that enjoys a lovely perspective over the National Maritime Museum and the VOC ship replica.
-There’s even a designated swimming spot nearby to cool off in the summer.
+This up-and-coming former-docklands area east of Centraal Station is teeming with hotspots to explore.
+Pension Homeland encompasses a hotel, restaurant, and brewery with a large waterfront deck that allows you to enjoy a lovely view of the National Maritime Museum and the VOC ship replica.
 Blissfully off the beaten track on the opposite bank, Hannekes Boom exudes a quirky vibe and boasts one of Amsterdam’s best beer gardens.
 Locals and savvy visitors gather on sunny days to enjoy the funky vibes, good music and home-cooked BBQ food.

 Step into Anne Frank’s diary pages

-No visit to Amsterdam would be complete without exploring the house where a thoughtful teenager whose name is now known across the world hid during the Nazi occupation of Amsterdam.
-Opened in 1960, Anne Frank House Museum in the Jordaan neighbourhood preserves the annexe where Frank lived with her family for two years.
+No visit to Amsterdam would be complete without visiting the house where a remarkable young girl, whose name is now etched in history, spent her final years in hiding during the Nazi occupation—a poignant reminder of a curious and optimistic mind and the immense tragedy that followed.
+Opened in 1960, the Anne Frank House Museum in the Jordaan neighbourhood preserves the annexe where Frank lived with her family for two years.
 View Anne’s original red-checked diary up close and see the hinged bookcase that led to their concealed living quarters.
-For more museums and cultural hotspots in central Amsterdam, check out this dedicated guide.
+Check out this dedicated guide for more museums and cultural hotspots in central Amsterdam.

 Browse the markets